plymouthvan/JustifiedGalleries/README.md

   selector: '.jgs-gallery', // The gallery container selector
   rowHeight: 300,           // Target height for rows (in pixels)
-  gap: 8,                   // Gap between images (in pixels)
+  gap: 8,                   // Gap between images (in pixels) });
-  strictRowHeight: false,   // Reserved for future use
-  cropTolerance: 0.15       // Reserved for future use });
 ```